Last Updated 30 Sep 2013

 You need to discuss your specific circumstances with your doctor to weigh up the overall risks and benefits of taking this medicine.
 You and your doctor can make a decision about whether you are going to take this medicine during pregnancy.

-If the decision is that you should not have Tirofiban hydrochloride, then you should discuss whether there is an alternative medicine that you could take during pregnancy.
+If the decision is that you should not have Aspirin, then you should discuss whether there is an alternative medicine that you could take during pregnancy.

 Certain medicines can pass into breast milk and may reach your baby through breast-feeding.

 Before you have your baby you should discuss breast-feeding with your doctor or midwife.
-They will help you decide what is best for you and your baby based on the benefits and risks associated with this medicine.
 If you wish to breast-feed you should discuss with your prescriber whether there are any other medicines you could take which would also allow you to breast-feed.
 You should not stop this medicine without taking advice from your doctor.

 Medicines contain active ingredients.
 They may also contain other, additional ingredients that help ensure the stability, safety and effectiveness of the medicine.
-They may also be used to prolong the life of the medicine.
+They are also added to improve the medicine's taste and appearance and to make it easier to take.
+Some may be used to prolong the life of the medicine.

 We are unable to list all of the ingredients for your medicine here.
-For a full list, you should refer to the patient information leaflet that comes with this medicine or ask your prescriber.
+For a full list, you should refer to the patient information leaflet that comes with this medicine.
 You should check that you are able to take the ingredients of your medicine, especially if you have any allergies.
+You should also check whether any of these ingredients are known to have side-effects.

 If you are not able to take any of the ingredients in your medicine, talk to your prescriber or pharmacist to see if they can suggest an alternative medicine.
-If you have reacted badly to Tirofiban hydrochloride before, do not take Tirofiban hydrochloride.
+If you have reacted badly to Aspirin before, do not take Aspirin.
 Talk to your prescriber, pharmacist or nurse as soon as possible.